 April’s rash of hit-and-runs, however, show how the city’s Vision Zero program has gotten off to a rough start.
-Despite two years of analyzing data and installing small-scale safety measures like curb extensions and high-visibility crosswalks, last year was the deadliest in more than a decade: 245 people died on L.A. streets, nearly double the year before.
-More than 60 percent were hit and killed while walking or riding a bike—a 5 percent increase from when Vision Zero began.
+The past two years of analyzing data and installing small-scale safety measures like curb extensions and high-visibility crosswalks have been the deadliest in more than a decade: 253 died in 2016 and 245 died in 2017.
+Last year more than 60 percent were hit and killed while walking or riding a bike—a 5 percent increase from when Vision Zero began.

 Of course, Los Angeles isn’t the only city trying to combat street danger.
 According to the National Safety Council, America’s leading road-safety organization, roughly 101 Americans die in traffic every day.
 Pedestrians are the most at risk, but biking is also disproportionately dangerous.
 Cyclists make up less than 1 percent of all vehicle traffic but comprise nearly 3 percent of road fatalities nationwide.
 An estimated 45,000 cyclists were injured in crashes in 2015, though research suggests the actual number may be much higher because many injuries are never reported.